felidadae/owca/docs/score_algorithm.rst

 We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM mode.
 The heuristic is trying to reach two goals:
-1) use as much of memory as possible on PMEM nodes 2) minimize chance of worse than DRAM performance of scheduled on PMEM nodes workloads.
+1) use as much of memory as possible on PMEM nodes 2) minimize chance of worsing workloads performance.
 The 2) is approached with idea that performance can be degraded mostly when any of memory bandwidth, L4 cache (in 2LM mode DRAM runs as a next level cache) shared resources are saturated.

-The heuristic assigns to each workload a single positive rational number – thus creating a sorted list if taking into consideration all workloads.
-That single number, we call a workload’s score.
+The heuristic assigns to each workload a single positive rational number, thus creating a sorted list if taking into consideration all workloads.
+That single number, we call a workloads score.
 Lower the number, better a workload fits the PMEM node according to our heuristic.
 The value of score does not depends on different workloads, but only on workload innate features.

-But what the algorithm considers a *workload*?
-As a workload the solution treats a Kubernetes *statefulset* or a *deployment*.
+But what the algorithm considers a **workload**?
+As a workload the solution treats a Kubernetes **statefulset** or a **deployment**.
 All pods of a statefulset/deployment are treated as instances of the same workload.

-The algorithm is implemented as a set of Prometheus rules.
+The algorithm is implemented as a set of **Prometheus rules**.
 Thanks to that can be easily visualized, simply understood and tweaked by a cluster operator.